 A keyboard and mouse go together like peanut butter and jelly.
-And instead of having to search far and wide to make two separate purchases, there are a number of different wireless mouse and keyboard combos available on the market.
+Rather than having to buy two separate devices, there are several wireless mouse and keyboard combinations available.

-The wireless keyboard and mouse combination will help you work or play without having to deal with extra clutter on a desk.
+The best wireless mouse and keyboard combination will help you work or play without having to deal with extra clutter on a desk.
 And many times, purchasing both together will save you cash compared to buying each device individually.

-Let’s take a look at some of the best wireless keyboard and mouse combo choices available for all different types of budgets.
+Let’s take a look at some of the best wireless mouse and keyboard combo choices available for all types of budgets.

 A great Microsoft wireless keyboard and mouse option is the Microsoft Wireless Comfort Desktop 5050.
-The keyboard is ergonomic by encouraging natural wrist posture.
+The keyboard is ergonomic and encourages natural wrist posture.
 The built-in palm rest allows users to support and straighten their wrist for additional comfort.
-Pair the keyboard with one of these great office chairs that promote better posture, and you’ll take a big step toward creating a comfortable work environment.

 Both the mouse and keyboard use AA batteries and can operate up to 30 feet from the wireless receiver that plugs into a USB port.
 The set is compatible with Windows 10, Windows 8, and Windows 7.

-While Jelly Comb may not exactly be a big name to most users, the Jelly Comb Wireless Keyboard and Mouse combo sports a number of nice features for an inexpensive cost.
-Compatible with Windows 10 all the way down to Windows XP, a plug-and-play receiver will take up one USB port.
+While Jelly Comb may not exactly be a household name, the Jelly Comb Wireless Keyboard and Mouse combo sports many nice features at an affordable price.
+Compatible with Windows 10 down to Windows XP, the plug-and-play receiver will take up just one USB port.

 The optical laser mouse offers a unique feature of adjustable DPI.
-A button near the scroll wheel allows you to switch between 800, 1200, or 1600 DPI.
-That makes it perfect to use for gaming and then switch back to a lower setting for everyday tasks.
+A button near the scroll wheel allows you to switch between 800, 1,200, or 1,600 DPI.
+That makes it perfect as part of a gaming setup, and then you can switch back to a lower setting for everyday tasks.

-Hopefully, one of these great wireless keyboard and mouse selections suits your needs and can help power up your daily computing routine.
+Hopefully, one of these combinations will turn out to be the best wireless mouse and keyboard for you.
+The six selections we’ve listed here should suit your needs and help power up your daily computing routine.

-And if you don’t want to hassle with both a keyboard and mouse, make sure to also take a look at our roundup of some great wireless all-in-one keyboards for Mac and PC.
+That said, if you don’t want the hassle of two separate devices, check out our roundup of the best wireless all-in-one keyboards for Mac and PC.